MW100 Support

 - 5 – Value Uncertain

 - mbbi record: Uses any hardware or calculation addresses.
-Each bit of the 4-bit value corresponds to the status of an alarm, as multiple alarms can occur simultaneously; bit 0 is defined as the least significant bit.
+Each bit of the 4-bit value corresponds to the status of an alarm, as multiple alarms can occur simultaneously.
+Bit 0 is the least significant bit.

 - bit 0 – Alarm 1